kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 fifteen minutes late, it was a very cursory appointment.
 Erin emphasized I should update her about the upshot of my appointment with Dr. Karl ("since he isn't in the
 Parkview system.")

-I think Megan had called me to find out what medications I Dr. Karl had Dr. Karl prescribed when I saw him on September 1st appointment?
-Maybe she had concerns that I was mixing medications from two providers--who knows?
+I think Megan, the Parkview Neurology staff assitant, had called me to find out what medications Dr. Karl had prescribed on September 1st Maybe
+Kurt was mixing medications from two providers and he needed to be called and questioned.

 And I now don't really see much point in going to neurologist (or NP in a neurolgy practice).
 Pain doctors prescribe gabapentin and pregabalin, which apparently are the only two drugs neruolgy practices prescribe--althouh Dr. Baht did prescribe amytriptyline onths ago after I told night time